Dan Wyke MBACP Counsellor/Psychotherapist

 Services and Administration

-I work with individual clients or couples in the privacy and comfort of a counselling room in the Broadwater area of Worthing.
-Fresh water is provided and facilities are available to use.
+I work with individual clients by phone/Skype; and individual clients in the privacy and comfort of a counselling room in the Broadwater area of Worthing.

 Times and Prices

 Counselling sessions last for 50 minutes.
+(Shorter sessions can be arranged for phone/Skype sessions.)
 Sessions are usually held on a weekly basis.
 I work with clients on both a long- and short-term basis.
 The decision to end counselling at any point remains with the client.

-The initial phone consultation is free, then the fee is £45 (£65 for couples) per session.
-Payment for in-person sessions can be made at the start or end of each session.
+The initial phone consultation is free, then the fee is £40-£45 per session.
+Payment for in-person sessions can be made before or at the end of each appointment.
+Payment for phone/Skype sessions can be made by BACS transfer before each appointment.

 There is no charge if more than 24 hours notice is given.
 Emergencies can, of course, be negotiated.